 What are NUTS?

-This nomenclature was devised by Eurostat, in the early 1970s, aiming at harmonizing the statistics of the various countries in terms of collection, compilation and dissemination of regional statistics.
+This nomenclature was created by Eurostat in the early 1970s in order to harmonise the statistics of the various countries for collection, transmission and publication purposes of regional statistics.

-The nomenclature is subdivided into 3 levels (NUTS I, NUTS II, NUTS III), defined according to population, administrative and geographical criteria.
+It is subdivided into 3 levels (NUTS I, NUTS II, NUTS III), defined according to population, administrative and geographical criteria.
+The NUTS III are called “administrative units”.
+These administrative units correspond to the “Intermunicipal Authorities”, the “Autonomous Region of the Azores” and the “Autonomous Region of Madeira”.

-Thus, the 308 municipalities in Portugal are now grouped into 25 NUTS III, 7 NUTS II and 3 NUTS I.
+Therefore, Portugal's 308 municipalities are currently grouped into 26 NUTS III, 9 NUTS II and 3 NUTS I.

 Alto Minho